ionic-team/stencil/src/runtime/readme.md

   - The constructor will directly wire the host element and lazy-loaded component instance together with the host ref data.

-  - If the component has an ancestor component, but the ancestor hasn't rendered yet, then this component should not be initialized yet and shouldn't fire its `componentWillLoad` yet.
-Instead, this component should be added to the ancestor component's array of render callbacks `s-rc`, which would call `initializeComponent` again when its ready.
-Once the ancestor component has rendered, it'll then call all of its child render callbacks so that the `componentWillLoad` lifecycle events are in the correct order.
+  - If the component has an ancestor component, but the ancestor hasn't ran its lifecycle update yet, then this component should not be initialized at this moment and shouldn't fire its `componentWillLoad` yet.
+Instead, this component should be added to the ancestor component's array of render callbacks `s-rc`, which would call `initializeComponent` again after its ready.
+Once the ancestor component has ran its lifecycle update, it'll then call all of its child render callbacks so that the `componentWillLoad` lifecycle events are in the correct order.

   - If there is no ancestor component, or the ancestor component has already rendered, then fire off the first update.

+  - When ready, `updateComponent` will be added as an async write task and ran asynchronously.

 - **First Update**: The first component update and render from within `updateComponent`.

+  - Set the lifecycle ready value `s-lr` to `false` signifying that the lifecycle update is not ready for this component.

   - Fire off `componentWillLoad` lifecycle.